-- Describe key components of ecosystems and analyze their changes based on key ecological concepts - Analyze how changing pertinent factors impact ecosystems as a whole, and develop appropriate resource management plans. - Demonstrate various techniques for quantifying and measuring the natural world and evaluate how decisions made by natural resource managers incorporate these metrics. - Describe the following ecosystem components; Rangelands, Forests, Watersheds, Aquatic and Terrestrial wildlife and how they are interrelated to anthropogenic activities
+- Describe key components of ecosystems and analyze their changes based on key ecological concepts - Analyze how various factors impact ecosystems as a whole, and develop appropriate resource management plans. - Demonstrate various techniques for quantifying and measuring the natural world and evaluate how decisions made by natural resource managers incorporate these metrics. - Describe the following ecosystem components; Grasslands, Forests, Watersheds, Aquatic and Terrestrial wildlife and how they are interrelated to anthropogenic activities in the South Limburg landscape. - Identify possible interventions and frameworks used by natural resource managers to address ecological challenges.

-This skill will use primary literature made available on Canvas.
+This course will use primary literature made available on Canvas, with a specific focus on practitioner based literature for field practicals

 Each week will involve two tutorial sessions that utilize PBL.
 The information covered in the first two weeks is intended to establish a general foundation on integral components, processes, and topics of the Natural World.
-In weeks three, four, and five the tutorial sessions will pertain to specific scenarios and involve excursions that allow you to apply relevant information in the field.
-The final tutorials in week six will be spent on management and policy consequences.
+In weeks three, four, and five the tutorial sessions will pertain to specific scenarios and involve excursions that allow you to apply relevant information during a field practical.
+The final tutorials in week six will be spent on management tools and ecology based interventions.

-- Conduct scientific measurements of ecological variables and develop a portfolio of these processes; - Write a management plan pertaining to one of the excursions in weeks 3-5
+- Conduct scientific measurements of ecological variables and develop a portfolio of these processes; - Write a management plan pertaining to one of the field practicals during the course.